Crypto Taxes in Japan 2026 – English Guide to NTA Rules

 Filing the Kakutei Shinkoku

-Report crypto income in the Kakutei Shinkoku (確定申告, final income tax return) filed with your local tax office.
-The filing period runs February 16 to March 15 for the prior tax year.
-Report crypto income in the "miscellaneous income" section with a calculation breakdown.
-Crypto tax software that supports Japanese tax rules and JPY conversion can greatly simplify this process.
+Crypto income goes in the Kakutei Shinkoku (確定申告) – Japan’s final income tax return, filed at your local tax office.
+Filing window: February 16 to March 15 for the prior year.
+Report crypto in the miscellaneous income section with a calculation breakdown showing each gain.
+JPY conversion is required for all transactions.

 Reform Efforts